-Shimano have just announced trickle-down improvements to the ULTEGRA lineup – specifically with a R8000.
+Shimano has just announced trickle-down improvements to the ULTEGRA lineup – specifically with an R8000.

 Lots of words like LIGHTER, STIFFER, FASTER and MORE ACCURATE are used in the press release, below.